AlgoTradingHub/theplatform-book/source/tutorial.md

 ## Boolean values and vectors

 Boolean values are often produced by relational verbs.
 0 and 1's correspond to false and true values.
-O has following relational verbs - <, >, >=, <=, =, <>.
+O has following relational verbs - &lt, >, >=, &lt=, =, &lt>.
 All of them are fully-atomic, that is both left and right arguments penetrate nested structures.

 ```o
 o) (1;2 3 4;5) > (1;2;4)